Laura L. Brock

 Publications

-EMPIRICAL PUBLICATIONS
+PEER-REVIEWED EMPIRICAL PUBLICATIONS

-Ponitz, C. C., Brock, L. L., Murrah, W. M., Bell, L. H., Warzalla, S. L., Morrison, F. J., & Grissmer, D. W. (in press).
-Contributions of motor skills and executive function to kindergarten achievement.
-Child Development.
+Ponitz, C. C., Brock, L. L., Murrah, W. M., Bell, L. H., Warzalla, S. L., Morrison, F. J., & Grissmer, D. W. (2012).
+Fine motor skills and executive function both contribute to kindergarten achievement.
+Child Development, 83, 1229-1244.

 Brock, L. L., Rimm-Kaufman, S. E., Nathanson, L., & Grimm, K. J. (2009).
-The Contribution of 'Hot' and 'Cool' Executive Function to Children's Academic Achievement and Classroom Behavior.
+The contribution of ‘hot’and ‘cool’ executive function to children’s academic achievement and classroom behavior.
 Early Childhood Research Quarterly, 24, 337-349.

 Nathanson, L., Rimm-Kaufman, S.E., & Brock, L.L.
 (2009).
 Kindergarten adjustment difficulty: The Contribution of children's effortful control and parental control.
 Early Education and Development, 20, 775-798.